cda-tum/mqt-syrec/README.md

 <details open>
 <summary>[1] Robert Wille, Sebastian Offermann, and Rolf Drechsler.
 "SyReC: A Programming Language for Synthesis of Reversible Circuits".
 In Forum on Specification and Design Languages (FDL), 2010</summary>
-<summary>[2] Robert Wille, Eleonora Schönborn, Mathias Soeken, and Rolf Drechsler.
-"SyReC: A Hardware Description Language for the Specification and Synthesis of Reversible Circuits".
-INTEGRATION, the VLSI Jour., 2016</summary>
-<summary>[3] Robert Wille, Majid Haghparast, Smaran Adarsh, and Tanmay M. "Towards HDL-based Synthesis of Reversible Circuits with No Additional Lines".
-In International Conference on Computer Aided Design (ICCAD), 2019</summary>

 ```bibtex